WorldVistA/VistA/Documentation/Install/Vagrant.rst

  * EWD.js: ${instance}vista-ewdjs

-   * Note: this controls both EWDRest and EWD.js
+   * This controls both EWDRest and EWD.js

 To control the EWD service type: